spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

   Warning  Failed     2m57s (x5 over 4m13s)  kubelet            Error: ImagePullBackOff
 ```

-In this case, we can see that the problem is that the `someone/non-existent-image:1234` container image cannot be pulled, meaning that the run can't start.
-In this situation the fix would be to add the correct authentication to allow your Kubernetes cluster to pull the image, or to adjust your stack settings to refer to the correct image if it is wrong.
+In this case, the problem is that the `someone/non-existent-image:1234` container image cannot be pulled, meaning that the run can't start.
+The fix would be to add the correct authentication to allow your Kubernetes cluster to pull the image, or to adjust your stack settings to refer to the correct image if it is wrong.

-Similarly, if you specify too low memory limits for one of the containers in the run pod Kubernetes may end up killing it.
+Similarly, if you specify too low memory limits for one of the containers in the run pod, Kubernetes may end up killing it.
 You can find this out in exactly the same way:

 ```shell
 $ kubectl get pods -l "workers.spacelift.io/run-id=01HPS85J6SRG37DG6FGNRZGHMM"